Vacuum insulated panel: Comparison to conventional insulation

+Disadvantages

 However, thermal resistance per unit price is much less than conventional materials.
 VIPs are more difficult to manufacture than polyurethane foams or mineral wools, and strict quality control of manufacture of the membranes and sealing joins is important if a panel is to maintain its vacuum over a long period of time.
 Air will gradually enter the panel, and as the pressure of the panel normalizes with its surrounding air its R-value deteriorates.
 Conventional insulation does not depend on the evacuation of air for its thermal performance, and is therefore not susceptible to this form of deterioration.
 However, materials like polyurethane foam are susceptible to water absorption and performance degradation as well.

 In addition, VIP products cannot be cut to fit as with conventional insulation, as this would destroy the vacuum, and VIPs in non-standard sizes must be made to order, which also increases the cost.
 So far this high cost has generally kept VIPs out of traditional housing situations, However, their very low thermal conductivity makes them useful in situations where either strict insulation requirements or space constraints make traditional insulation impractical.
 VIP performance is also temperature dependent—with increasing temperature, conductive and radiative transfer increase.
-Furthermore, typical panels cannot operate much above 100 C due to the adhesive used to seal the thin envelope.
+Furthermore, typical panels cannot operate much above 100 C due to the adhesive used to seal the thin envelope and membrane also itself may fail at higher temperatures.